olmoceriotti/Deepfake_detector_regularization/README.md

       * The pkl files should be inserted in at the following path: `./data/Dataset_Preprocessed`
       * The raw datasets folder should be insterted at the following path: `./data/Dataset_Raw`
       * The models' pth files should be inserted at the following path: `./models/`
-    * All these directories should be set in the same location as the notebook.

 ## Configuration

 Key parameters can be adjusted in the "Globals" cell before execution: